 We are assuming your new sink already has strainers installed and the faucet set installed and there’s an open hole in your counter top.No matter what type of new sink your installing it is always a good idea to put a bead of adhesive kitchen caulking around the bottom of the rim where it comes in contact with the counter top.
 This will assure the sink will not move around after installation and most times this is all that’s needed to secure it in place.
 It is a good idea to have someone help you set the sink in place, one person above and one person under the cabinet to help guide it into the hole.

-There are some models of sinks that have mounting screws attached to the lower rim, under the cabinet.
+If you need to install a kitchen sink, there are some models of sinks that have mounting screws attached to the lower rim, under the cabinet.
 These are normally held in place with a metal clamp.
 They should be secured all the way around the sink.
 There should be instruction sheet that came with your new sink to show you the location of the screws and clamps.
 Now that your sink is in place exactly where you like it make sure you measure off the back splash at both corners so the sink is square with the counter top.
 You can either tape the new sink in place with wide masking tape or wait 24 hours for the caulking to set up before finishing your installation.

 The remainder of our work happens inside the cabinet, under the sink.
 The better lighting you have and the more cushion for your back the easier your job will be.
 I like to hook up the water supply first, as they are furthest back in the hole and most flexible.
 The only concern is hooking the hot to the hot and cold to the cold.